AyresMonteiro/msc-sample/README.md

 ## How to Run

-- **Prerequisites**: Have node.js v16 or above installed in your environment.
+- **Prerequisites**: Have node.js v16 or above and yarn package manager installed in your environment.

 Run command on your terminal: